enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-ii/multiple-tweens-ii.md

 ## Practice

-In the spinning block example, everything but orientation was changed in the new propertyTable to ???
+In the spinning block example, everything but orientation was changed in the new propertyTable to... ???

 - Maintain the direction of the rotation
 - Reverse the direction of the rotation